Traditions and the Mediterranean diet

-The products of tuscan dishes are part of Mediterranean cuisine and are known for their appetizing but also for their benefits because diets are sometimes devoid of salt such as bread; a custom dating from the twelfth century also mentioned by the poet Dante in one of his comedies.
-The crusts of bread, or stale bread, is not thrown away but reused for the preparation of delicious recipes.
+The products of the typical and succulent Mediterranean cuisine of which the Tuscan dishes are part are known for their appetizing but also for their benefits as diets are sometimes without salt like bread; a custom that dates back to the twelfth century and that even the great poet Dante remembers in one of his comedies.
+The pieces of bread, or the stale bread, are not thrown away but reused for the elaboration of succulent recipes.

-Another peculiarity of the tuscan dishes is the use of white meat and game reared in lush pastures and have represented and still represents menus for special occasions.
+Another peculiarity of the Tuscan dishes is the use of white meat and game grown in lush pastures and have represented and still represents menus for special occasions.